iadod/iadod.github.io/_posts/2021-07-25-Notes-on-Software-2.0.md

   this is an example of dynamic programming

-Gradient
+Gradient:

   In vector calculus it is the gradient of Scalar-value differential function of several variables

   Its is represented as a vector field

-Loss Function
+Loss Function:

   function that maps values into a real number intuitively representing the “cost” of an event

-Dynamic Programming
+Dynamic Programming:

   mathematical optimization method and a computer programming method